 - Hamstrings- these are the counterpart to our quads, these are the long muscles in the back of our thigh.
 Biceps femoris, semimembranosus, and semitendinosus.
 I always had a hard time remembering these guys.
 Luckily, the names aren’t important, but it’s good to know that these muscles are responsible for bending your knee, and extending your hip.

 - Calves- everyone knows where this is.
 But there are actually 2 muscles in the back of your calf: gastrocnemius and the soleus.
 Only real difference is that the gastrocnemius crosses the knee and the soleus doesn’t.
 So, if you are doing seated calf raises, you can isolate the soleus over the gastrocnemius…but who cares if you ask me.

-I like these exercises because they all hit these major muscle groups at the same time.
-Instead of having to do leg curls, then leg extensions, then leg press I can do lunges and squats and save A LOT OF TIME.
+I like these exercises because they all hit these major muscle groups at the same time, without having to do leg curls, then leg extensions, then leg press, etc.

 All of these exercises are tough with body weight alone, but you can step up the intensity on these lunges by adding a little weight with the help of a set of dumbbells.

 Now it’s time to include these into your leg workouts.
 You could add 1 or 2 into your regular routine, or create a completely new routine using all of these.